peterdsharpe/NeuralFoil/README.md

 Why not use a neural network trained on wind tunnel data?

 > This is a super-cool idea, and I'd love to see someone try it!
 My guess is that you'd need some kind of morphing wing section (and a way of precisely measuring the shape) in order to get enough data samples to "span" the airfoil design space.
-Then, you'd just let the wing section sit in the wind tunnel for a few days morphing itself around to collect data, then train a model on that.
-This would be really awesome, someone should do it!
+Then, you'd just let the wing section sit in the wind tunnel for a few days morphing itself around in millions of permutations to collect data, then train a model on that.
+Would be pretty cool stuff!

 What's the underlying neural network architecture used in NeuralFoil?